Voya Short Duration High Income Fund Quarterly Commentary - 4Q25

 Portfolio review

-The ICE BofA US High Yield Index returned 3.57% for the quarter, bringing year-to-date performance to 4.55%.
-BB, B and CCC rated bonds returned 3.46%, 3.47% and 4.28%, respectively.
-Spreads narrowed to 296 basis points (bp) from 355 bp, the average bond price rose to 97.12, and the market’s yield fell to 7.36%.
-Industries were broadly higher for the period.
-Healthcare, media and telecommunications outperformed whereas energy, retail and chemicals underperformed.
-Trailing 12-month default rates finished the period at 1.41% (par) and 1.03% (issues).
-The upgrade and downgrade ratio decreased to 0.6.
-Quarterly new issuance saw 87 issues priced, raising U.S. $77.3 billion in proceeds.
-Mutual fund flows were estimated at –$0.1 billion.
+The ICE BofA US High Yield Index returned 1.35% for the quarter, bringing full-year performance to 8.50%.
+BB, B, and CCC rated bonds returned 1.57%, 1.55%, and –0.52%, respectively.
+Spreads modestly widened to 281 bp from 280 bp, the average bond price fell to 98.06, and the market’s yield rose to 7.08%.
+Industries were mostly positive for the period.
+Gaming, metals, and healthcare outperformed whereas packaging and paper, chemicals, and cable underperformed.
+Trailing 12-month default rates finished the period at 1.88% (par) and 1.40% (issues).
+The upgrade and downgrade ratio increased to 1.3.
+Quarterly new issuance saw 75 issues priced, raising $65.4 billion in proceeds, bringing the full-year total to $332.0 billion.
+Mutual fund flows were estimated at $1.9 billion.

 Current strategy and outlook

-As a result, the asset class continues to offer equity-like returns but with less volatility.
+The U.S. HY market, yielding more than 7%1, offers equity-like returns but with less volatility.
+The asset class is expected to deliver another year of coupon-like returns in 2026.
 The market’s attractive total return potential is a function of its discount to face value and higher coupon, which also serves to cushion downside volatility.
 Credit fundamental factors are stable, near-term refinancing obligations remain low, and management teams continue to exercise balance sheet discipline.
-In this environment, new issuance is expected to remain steady, and the default rate should stay below the historical average of 3–4%.
+Additionally, the market’s credit quality composition has improved.
+In this environment, new issuance is expected to remain steady, spreads can stay tight, and the default rate should continue to reside below the historical average.

 Longer-duration issues are the most likely to be impacted by high and volatile rates, but the overall HY market should have a dampened response due to its larger coupon relative to other fixed income alternatives.
 As a result, U.S. HY bonds contribute from both a diversification and a relative-performance perspective, offering a very compelling yield opportunity.